| Competition

 or proceeding, the degree of policy convergence or divergence,

+and demands on the authority's resources.
 7.2.4 Supports the use of appropriate voluntary "peer review"

 mechanisms that periodically subject jurisdictions' competition